 Jérôme Faissat 25th Jan 2018 2 Min Read

-The Andersen A1 & A2 is now officially approved by the UK government for the Workplace Charging Scheme (WCS) OLEV
+The Andersen A1 & A2 is now officially approved by the UK government for the Workplace Charging Scheme (WCS) OZEV

-OLEV (Office for Low Emission Vehicles) has approved the A1 for the Workplace Charging Scheme.
-Businesses can buy the A1 and benefit from a £300 grant per charge point socket for up to 20 sockets.
+OZEV (Office for Zero-Emission Vehicles) has approved the A1 for the Workplace Charging Scheme.
+Businesses can buy the A2 and benefit from a £300 grant per charge point socket for up to 20 sockets.
 Why are talking about “socket” and not charge point?
 Simply because one charge point can have more than one socket.
 In other words, one charge point can charge more than one car.
 If the charge point has more than one cable/connector.

 WCS is essentially a grant.
 The process is a bit more complex than its residential counterpart in a way that it uses a voucher-based system.
 This voucher can then be redeemed against a number of charge point socket that is being installed.
 The other consideration to take into account is that all installations under a single voucher must be claimed in a single claim.
 For example, if your voucher is redeemed after the installation of 3 charge point sockets and your claim is processed then you cannot claim anymore WCS grant even if you initially had a voucher for 5 or 6 charge point sockets.